awsong/containerd/README.md

 ![architecture](design/architecture.png)

+## Fork Notes
+This purpose of this fork is for adding SquashFS support.

 ## Now Recruiting

 We are a large inclusive OSS project that is welcoming help of any kind shape or form: